skeeto/elfeed/README.md

 or use [ntemacs](http://ntemacs.sourceforge.net/), which includes these libraries.

+## Database Management

+The database should keep itself under control without any manual intervention, but steps can be taken to minimize the database size if desired.
+The simplest option is to run the `elfeed-db-compact` command, which will pack the loose-file content database into a single compressed file.
+This function can be added to `kill-emacs-hook`.

+Going further, a function could be added to `elfeed-new-entry-hook` to strip unwanted/unneeded content from select entries before being stored in the database.
+For example, for YouTube videos only the entry link is of interest and the regularly-changing entry content could be tossed to save time and storage.

 ## Status and Roadmap

 Elfeed is to the point where it can serve 100% of my own web feed